Potassium-40 geoneutrinos detection and the Earth's large-scale structures imaging by directional geoneutrino detection: Discussion and summary

-The potential for detecting $\rm ^{40}K$ geoneutrinos and imaging the Earth's large-scale structures is analyzed in this work.
+The potential to detect potassium-40 geoneutrinos and to image the Earth's large-scale structures is analyzed in this work.
 Using a combined Earth model that incorporates the CRUST1.0 crust model and a medium-Q mantle model, the event rate of geoneutrino-electron elastic scattering is calculated.
+The critical solar neutrino and internal radioactive backgrounds are also predicted.

-A Cherenkov liquid scintillator detector is implemented to simulate the recoil electrons.
-A problem in the previous study is fixed, and the detector angular response is derived.
+A Cherenkov liquid scintillator detector is implemented to simulate the recoil electrons of neutrinos.
+A problem in the previous study has been resolved, and the detector's angular response has been derived.
 Geoneutrinos are mainly from the sediments and upper crust, while the intrinsic background, solar neutrinos, is aligned with the Sun's position.
-The full $4 \pi$ space in the terrestrial coordinate system is divided into 100 solid angle bins, and an optimized solar angle cut is achieved independently for each bin by maximizing the local signal-to-background ratio.
-Analyses are performed for the three energy regions, i.e., for all, potassium, and uranium and thorium geoneutrinos, respectively.
+The full $4 \pi$ space in the terrestrial coordinate system is divided into 100 solid-angle cells, and an optimized solar angle cut is achieved independently for each cell by maximizing the local signal-to-background ratio.

 The geoneutrino detection sensitivity is improved.
-The $3~\sigma$ sensitivity to discover the potassium-40 geoneutrinos is 2.8~kiloton-years.
-With the direction information, an image of the Earth’s large-scale structures can also be made, and the required exposure is 10.6~kiloton-years to reject a uniform geoneutrino distribution by $3~\sigma$.
+The $3~\sigma$ sensitivity to discover geoneutrinos in the energy region dominated by potassium corresponds to an exposure of 6.9~kiloton-years.
+With the direction information, an image of the Earth’s large-scale structures can also be made, and the required exposure is 27~kiloton-years to reject a uniform geoneutrino distribution by $3~\sigma$.

+The detection efficiency (i.e.~photocathode coverage and quantum efficiency of PMT) of optical photons of the detector is a critical factor to achieve the required angular resolution.
+The radioactive background level and the determination of its uncertainty are another key issue to reach the desired sensitivity.
+A larger detector with a larger fiducial volume, such as SNO+, can certainly accelerate the experimental study.